Dennis’s Gleason Score 9 Contained Prostate Cancer Story

-I got there at seven in the morning.
-Somewhere at around four in the afternoon, they decided to do the surgery, so it was a long wait.
-It was five-and-a-half hours worth of surgery.
+I got there at 7 in the morning.
+Somewhere at around 4 in the afternoon, they decided to do the surgery, so it was a long wait.
+It was 5.5 hours of surgery.
 I had robotic surgery.
-There were five cuts made across the stomach because they were going across the stomach muscle.
+There were 5 cuts made across the stomach because they were going across the stomach muscle.

 What I didn’t realize is that when the surgery is done, you are tipped.
-Your entire body is inclined at about a 45-degree angle, head down during the surgery so they can get into where they need to get into.
-Sometime around ten o’clock at night, I was back in my room.
+Your entire body is inclined at about a 45-degree angle, head down, during the surgery so they can get into where they need to get into.
+Sometime around 10 o’clock at night, I was back in my room.

 You needed to move around after surgery

-Around two o’clock in the morning, the nurse came in to take my temperature and do the things nurses do at that time, waking you up.
+Around 2 o’clock in the morning, the nurse came in to take my temperature and do the things nurses do at that time, waking you up.
 She said that at some point, if I wanted to take a walk, let the nursing staff know.
-I suggested that moment and she said okay.
+I suggested that moment, and she said okay.

 The transition from hospital to home

-The doctor came in the next morning around ten o’clock and said it looked like I could go home.
-I was like, you’ve got to be kidding me.
-I had drains off the side of me, I was hooked up to IVs.
+The doctor came in the next morning around 10 o’clock and said it looked like I could go home.
+I was like, “You’ve got to be kidding me.”
+I had drains off the side of me; I was hooked up to IVs.

 Even though they said it would be overnight, psychologically, I was not prepared to go home.

 They got the drain out, which was an “exciting” experience.
 The drain was in my side.
-So they pulled that out and I could feel the whole thing unravel as it was coming out.
+They pulled that out, and I could feel the whole thing unravel as it was coming out.